hashicorp/design-system/website/docs/patterns/table-multi-select/partials/specifications/specifications.md

 ### Reflow

-As the viewport width shrinks, stack the elements around the Table and filter pattern in a single column to ensure that variable parts of the UI are in view.
+As the viewport width shrinks, stack the elements around the Table and filter pattern in a single column.

 ![Example of reflow at a smaller viewport](/assets/patterns/table-multi-select/multi-select-reflow-example.png)